googleapis/google-api-python-client/docs/oauth.md

 **Warning**: Keep your client secret private.
 If someone obtains your client secret, they could use it to consume your quota, incur charges against your Google APIs Console project, and request access to user data.

-## The google-auth and google-auth-oauthlib libraries
+## The `google-auth` and `google-auth-oauthlib` libraries

-The [goohle-auth-oauthlib](https://google-auth-oauthlib.readthedocs.io/en/latest/reference/modules.html) library should be used for handling OAuth 2.0 protocol steps required for making API calls.
+The [google-auth-oauthlib](https://google-auth-oauthlib.readthedocs.io/en/latest/reference/modules.html) library should be used for handling OAuth 2.0 protocol steps required for making API calls.
 You should install [google-auth]() and [google-auth-oauthlib]().
 The sections below describe important modules, classes, and functions of this library.

-## The oauth2client library

-The [oauth2client](http://oauth2client.readthedocs.org/en/latest/index.html) library was previously recommended for handling the OAuth 2.0 protocol.
-It is now deprecated, and we recommend you migrate your code to google-auth-oauthlib.
-See [oauth2client deprecation](https://google-auth.readthedocs.io/en/latest/oauth2client-deprecation.html) for more details.

 ## Flows